-• Waste
+Waste

-It is difficult to draw strong conclusions due to lack of information regarding indicators, however Council has developed a strong recycling program over the last 13 years and continues to improve this system.
+It is difficult to draw strong conclusions due to lack of information regarding indicators, however Council has developed a strong recycling program over the last 17 years and continues to improve this system.
 Council has demonstrated progressive initiatives in dealing with waste generation and recycling.

-• Air
+Air

 Most indicators for the air sector remained relatively stable during the reporting period.
-The exception to this is the amount of pollutants emitted, for which some substances showed a decrease from 2005-2008.
 This is good news for the air quality of Glen Innes Severn Local Government Area.

-• Noise
+Noise